UjwalaKamineni16/Pizza-Sales-Report/README.md

    Tableau: Version 2024.3.0
 Workflow
-    Part 1: Database Management with MS SQL Server Imported and structured the sales data in MS SQL Server.
+    Part 1: Database Management with MS SQL Server Imported the data from the csv file which is added in the repository with a name pizza_sales.csv and structured the sales data in
+       MS SQL Server.
        Created a database for storing and organizing the data.
        Wrote SQL queries to calculate the required metrics.
        Generated a report summarizing the insights derived from SQL queries.